abiriadev/goggle/README.md

     -   [ ] vscode extension
     -   [ ] neovim LSP support?

-## This is really awwwesome!!
+## :grinning: This is really awwwesome!!
 How can I help?

 There are many ways to support and contribute to the ongoing maintenance and improvement of Goggle.
 Any support is greatly appreciated!